What Makes a Student Eligible?

-- A student is eligible for need based aid if the students EFC (Expected Family Contribution which is determined through the filing of the FAFSA) is less than the cost of attendance at the school.
+- Students EFC (Expected Family Contribution which is determined through the filing of FAFSA) is less than the cost of attendance at the school.

 Course Completion Rate

 ICC students must complete at least 67% of their cumulative hours attempted (66.5% or higher).
 The completion rate is calculated as follows:

 Total # of Hours Completed/Total # of Hours Attempted.

 Hours attempted include all courses taken during a period of enrollment including withdrawals, repeated courses, and remedial courses.
 All hours forgiven under ICC’s Academic Forgiveness Policy appear on the academic record and count towards hours attempted.
 There is no forgiveness of courses in the calculation of course completion rate for financial assistance eligibility.

 Hours completed are defined as courses completed with grades of A, B, C, D or S. Hours attempted with grades of F, W, WF, WU, EX, FX, U, I or FA are considered NOT completed.
 In addition, the WF and FA grades will be used in the GPA calculation as an F grade.
 All courses with grades of NG, GED classes and hours transferred in from other institutions are not considered in the completion rate calculation.
 All NR (Not Reported) and I (Incomplete) grades will be used in the calculation of completion rate at the end of the semester.
 Once the student has been notified that the grade change has been processed, the student must contact the Financial Assistance office for a new SAP calculation.

 Grade Point Average